RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

     - So if your human error is 15%, then the 15% ML model error rate is not considered high bias.
     - The same model could be high biased in certain landscapes (meaning humans can do well, but the model is underfitting even in the training set), and high variance in others (high performance in the training set, but low performance in the validation set)

-High Bias?
-Larger Network, or even a different architecture High Variance: more data, regularization, neural network architecture.
+When having high bias?
+Try a larger Network, or even a different architecture.
+When having high Variance: more data, regularization, neural network architecture.